code-computerlove/structured-engineering-coaching/04-code-smells-and-refactoring/04-code-smells-and-refactoring.md

 - A review of the refactorings

-## What do devs spend most of their time doing?: 10mins
+## What do devs spend most of their time doing?: 10 mins

 > Indeed, the ratio of time spent reading versus writing is well over 10 to 1.
 We are constantly reading old code as part of the effort to write new code. ...[Therefore,] making it easy to read makes it easier to write.
 >